Definition of a Sales Agent

 A legal definition

-- A commercial agent is a self-employed individual, partnership or company who has continuing authority to negotiate the sale or purchase of goods on behalf of another business (known as the “principal”).
+- A commercial sales agent is a self-employed individual, partnership or company who has continuing authority to negotiate the sale or purchase of goods on behalf of another business (known as the “principal”).

-- A commercial agent does not need to be authorised to conclude sales on behalf of their principal and it is usually sufficient that they are authorised to introduce customers to the business.
+- A commercial sales agent does not need to be authorised to conclude sales on behalf of their principal and it is usually sufficient that they are authorised to introduce customers to the business.

-- A party that buys products from a business and then resells them would not generally be a commercial agency.
+- A party that buys products from a business and then resells them would not generally be a commercial sales agency.

 Sales agents vs. distributors: the difference